NotTheDeveloper/JDA-Commons/docs/index.md

 ### Getting ICommand:

-Of course you can not get a interface. <br>
+Of course you can not get an interface. <br>
 Because of this you need a [command manager](https://github.com/BlockyDotJar/JDA-Commons/blob/main/src/main/java/dev/blocky/library/testzone/CommandManager.java) to use this interface.

 ### Methods